-There are those, however, who believe in acting in the moment – seizing the opportunity and venturing forth into the unknown to thrust the business into a new era.
+There are those, however, who believe in acting at the moment – seizing the opportunity and venturing forth into the unknown to thrust the business into a new era.

 Kingdom of fear

-Rhondalynn Korolak, founder of Imagineering Unlimited, believes a business owner can easily get paralysed by worrying about the right time versus the wrong time.
+Rhondalynn Korolak, the founder of Imagineering Unlimited, believes a business owner can easily get paralyzed by worrying about the right time versus the wrong time.

 A former senior business executive, Korolak founded Imagineering Unlimited in 2007.
 She believes that cash flow can be the biggest killer for small businesses trying to expand.